BabylonJS/OldDocumentationSite/content/tutorials/01_Play_Pen/Animations.md

 * ```BABYLON.Animation.ANIMATIONTYPE_MATRIX```
 * ```BABYLON.Animation.ANIMATIONTYPE_COLOR3```

-Parameter 5.
-Finally, you have to decide and enter the type of behavior this animation will take at its upper limit (e.g. will it continue on, will it begin again, will it stop at the last key value, etc.):
+**Parameter 5** - Finally, you have to decide and enter the type of behavior this animation will take at its upper limit (e.g. will it continue on, will it begin again, will it stop at the last key value, etc.):

 * Use previous values and increment it: ```BABYLON.Animation.ANIMATIONLOOPMODE_RELATIVE```
 * Restart from initial value: ```BABYLON.Animation.ANIMATIONLOOPMODE_CYCLE```